2003 Czech Republic motorcycle Grand Prix

 The 2003 Czech Republic motorcycle Grand Prix was the tenth round of the 2003 MotoGP Championship.
-It took place on the weekend of 15–17 August 2003 at the Masaryk Circuit located in Brno, Czech Republic.
+It took place on the weekend of 15–17 August 2003 at the Brno Circuit located in Brno, Czech Republic.

 Chris Burns, riding a ROC Yamaha, would become the last rider to start a race in Grand Prix motorcycle racing's premier class with a 2-stroke 500cc bike.
 His teammate, José David de Gea, also entered the race riding the Sabre V4 500cc bike, but he did not take the start.